 If in the past predictive models could have prepared for a shortage in supply in a certain geographical area due to an environmental disaster, another factory on the other side of the world would be able to ‘cover’ for this demand.
 The pandemic disruption now affected not only the output of factories, but also the supply chain that enabled it to run.
 Take for example the crude oil that is used to fuel the machinery in a factory - suddenly all the factories were no longer running machinery, disrupting a predictive supply and demand model in the oil industry as well.

 The impacts of COVID-19 on the supply chain were unprecedented precisely and ironically because of the complex globality of it.
 This disruption caused financial setbacks and was a rude awakening that highlighted the vulnerabilities in supply chains; namely that they must be made shorter, more transparent, and substantially more sustainable.
 As COVID-19 has moved us towards local production and a movement to become less reliant on large webs of global supply chains, the answer to sustainability (financial and environmental) is in Industry 4.0 technologies.

 Saas platforms allow companies to leverage their own data in order to prepare for the unexpected.
-Below are a few solutions that help companies make strides towards sustainability and efficiency in their supply chain.
+Below are a few solutions that help companies make strides towards a more sustainable and efficient supply chain.

 C3.ai is enterprise AI that unifies data across organizations - from business objects (customer, order, contract), physical systems and subsystems (engine, boiler, chiller, compressor), to computing resources and services (database, stream processing).
 Following the trend of enterprise data companies and their successful IPOs such as Palantir and Snowflake, C3 is on it’s way to “solving the previously unsolvable”, as per the company’s website.